unbxd/search-JS-library/docs/configurations/urlConfig.md

 ### Key Terminology
 {: .d-inline-block }

-1. `addToUrl`: A config that allows users to append this parameter to the URL.
+1. `addToUrl`: A config that allows users to decide whether they want to append this parameter to the URL or not.
+When turned off the page number will not be added to the url .
-2. `usePageNo`: Indicates whether to use page numbers in URL, instead of indices.
+2. `usePageNo`: Indicates whether to use page numbers in URL, instead of indices.This config is applicable when `algo = KEY_VALUE_REPLACER` else the page number will be indices only.
-3. `algo`: Short for algorithm, this parameter lets users choose a specific computational method or process to apply.
+3. `algo`: This has two options to choose from `DEFAULT` and `KEY_VALUE_REPLACER`.
+Applying DEFAULT option gives a default format (as given by Unbxd) for the page number .
+Applying KEY_VALUE_REPLACER as the choosen algo enables user to choose further configurations to customize the  page number param.
+4. `keyReplacer`: Passing keyReplacer will use this value as page number param instead of the default value (`start`) in the url .
 This config is applicable when `algo = KEY_VALUE_REPLACER`.
-4. `keyReplacer`: A config which allows to change the way this config is represented in the URL.

 ### Configurations